 There are more people searching for answers to dementia and anger—and how to deal with dementia patients who are aggressive—than for any other answers about dementia care.
-This should tell us something. (this article is Part 2 of the series on anger; see Part 1: Mean Dementia—why does it happen?; Part 3 is coming later in 2020…)
+This should tell us something. (this article is Part 2 of the series on anger; see Part 1: Mean Dementia—why does it happen?; see Part 3: Dementia and Aggressiveness)

 “Why is my elderly mother never happy?!”

 Either dementia makes people so crazy that they feel angry and aggressive for no reason at all, or there is something causing people to feel angry and combative when they are experiencing dementia.
 During the past decade I spent a lot of time with people who’re experiencing dementia, and I soon realized that the second statement is true, not the first.
 They were not crazy.
 I was the problem—I was making them angry without realizing it.
 I had to understand what I was doing wrong and change it if I wanted them to stop being angry and mean to me.

 If you’re spending time with someone who’s experiencing dementia, you can avoid the dementia anger stage (and you can avoid combative and aggressive dementia behaviors), but only if you become more aware of what’s causing it.
 When dementia comes into a relationship, the rules change.
 A relationship including dementia is different from any you’ve experienced before.
 You will need to understand the cognitive skills we all normally use—and then which ones we continue using when we’re experiencing dementia.